Frequently Asked Questions

 Will my teeth straighten as they grow?

 No, they will not.
 The space available for the front teeth does not increase as your grow.
-In most people, after the permanent molars erupt, the space available for the front teeth decreases with age.
+In most cases, after the permanent molars erupt, the space available for the front teeth decreases with age.

 How do I schedule my initial examination?